Cameron Payne: Personal life

 His father, Tony Payne, was once a youth basketball coach.
 He and his mother, Leshawn Payne, were also instrumental in helping Payne out with returning to the NBA after briefly being out of the league for China and the NBA G League.

+On June 14, 2024, Payne was arrested in Scottsdale, Arizona, for not telling officers his real name as well as providing a false report to law enforcement, reportedly referring to himself as "Terry Johnson" according to police.
+Payne was taken to Scottsdale City Jail and was later released.